Tsimwi/Teaching-HEIGVD-AIT-2019-Labo-Docker/report/report.md

 The solution would be to allow HAProxy to include a new node when a new server is available.
 Practically, when a new web application container would be created, it could send the load balancer a message saying that it is available and ready to be used as a node.

 > **[M4]** You probably noticed that the list of web application nodes is hardcoded in the load balancer configuration.
 How can we manage the web app nodes in a more dynamic fashion?

 A solution would be to use a tool like `Serf`, offering cluster membership, failure detection and orchestration.
 The load balancer could benefit from an efficient lightweight `gossip protocol` to communicate with nodes and exchange messages periodically.

 > **[M5]** In the physical or virtual machines of a typical infrastructure we tend to have not only one main process (like the web server or the load balancer) running, but a few additional processes on the side to perform management tasks.
 >
 > For example to monitor the distributed system as a whole it is common to collect in one centralized place all the logs produced by the different machines.
 Therefore we need a process running on each machine that will forward the logs to the central place.
 (We could also imagine a central tool that reaches out to each machine to gather the logs.
 That's a push vs. pull problem.)
 It is quite common to see a push mechanism used for this kind of task.
 >
 > Do you think our current solution is able to run additional management processes beside the main web server / load balancer process in a container?
 If no, what is missing / required to reach the goal?
 If yes, how to proceed to run for example a log forwarding process?

+We think that it is not actually possible to run an additional management process beside the container main process.
+Our Docker containers are not capable of running multiple processes, making it hard to centralize the logs in one place.